Telendos island in Greece.

 Another path begins above Hohlakas beach.
 The path initially follows a fence, and leads to "the princess".
 I have not walked that path, but a Dane I met last time I was on Telendos told me about a magical hike.
 He used to walk up there three four times a week to enjoy the view and the silence.
 He said it is incredibly meditative to just sit up there.
 Not even the sound of the sea is reached there.
 If you are lucky you can see Eleonora falcons.

-On a hike to the "Princess" in Telendos.
+On a hike to the "Princess" on Telendos.

-View of Kalymnos from Studio Evagelia on Telendos.
+View towards Kalymnos from Telendos Memories (formerly Studio Evagelia) on Telendos.

-View of Kalymnos from Studio Evagelia in Telendos.
+View of Kalymnos from Telendos Memories (formerly Studio Evagelia) on Telendos.

-We usually stay at Studio Evagelia which is a simple guest house with fantastic views over Kalymonos.
-If you want to stay a little more fluent then choose Hotel Porto Potha which even has a pool.
+We used to stay at Studio Evagelia which is a simple guest house with a great view of Kalymonos.
+Now Studio Evagelia has changed owners and is now called Telendos Memories.
+It is booked through On The Rocks as George has taken over the guest house.
+If you want to stay a little more luxurious, choose Hotel Porto Potha, which even has a pool.

 Book Hotel Porto Potha here »